Late and Retroactive Withdrawal Guidelines

 Who approves a late or retroactive withdrawal?

 Before the withdrawal deadline, students can process a withdrawal on the web without seeking anyone else’s approval.
 The only exceptions are students who are on an athletic scholarship or under a contract due to academic suspension, high school deficiencies, or remediation.
 In those cases, the student should be sure to contact the appropriate office to discuss the ramifications of their plans before withdrawing from any courses.

 After the official withdrawal deadline, the student must obtain the approval for late withdrawals from the college in which the student is a major.
-Undeclared students must obtain approval from the Academic Counseling Center.
+Undeclared students must obtain approval from the Academic Advising Center.

 Petitions to withdraw from courses that ended more than one regular (fall or spring) semester after the semester for which the withdrawal is requested may be submitted to the Registrar’s Office located at Wilder Tower 003.
 Petitions may be emailed to email@example.com.
 (The Registrar’s Office works in conjunction with the Vice President of Student Academic Success on retroactive withdrawals.)